awsdocs/aws-organizations-docs/doc_source/orgs_tagging.md

 ## Adding tags<a name="add-tag"></a>

-When signed in with permissions to your organization's master account, you can add tags to the resources in your organization\.
+When signed in with permissions to your organization's management account, you can add tags to the resources in your organization\.

 ### Add a tag to a resource when you create it<a name="add-tag-new"></a>